veertuinc/anka-docs/intel/Anka Build Cloud/Troubleshooting Guides and Logs/guides/anka-build-cloud/controller/ui-strangeness.md

 1. Increase the space quota from the default 2GB: [https://etcd.io/docs/current/op-guide/maintenance/#space-quota]
 2. Rejoin your nodes with a higher `--heartbeat` value (> 20s)
 3. Upgrade the host's disk to an SSD or faster disk
+4. Set `ANKA_NUM_WORKERS` to more than the default 2 in the Controller configuration.

 > State changes can also be caused by network issues between the Node and the controller.
 Check the node's `/var/log/veertu/anka_agent.ERROR` log to confirm you're not seeing timeouts or connection errors.